Finding your comfort zone (Part II)

 Two things affect your experience on a river trip: the difficulty of the rapids and the type of boat you are in when you go through those rapids.

-On our trips, we take four different types of boats:
+On our trips, we take up to four different types of boats:

 Here’s what they all have in common:

-3. Self-bailing - all of our boats are self-bailing, which makes them much safer and more comfortable.
-Self-bailing rafts have inflatable floors that have drain holes so the floor of the raft "floats" and any water that splashes in, drains out through the perimeter holes.
+3. Self-bailing – all of our boats are self-bailing, which makes them more maneuverable and more comfortable.
+Self-bailing rafts have inflatable floors that have drain holes so the floor of the raft “floats” and any water that splashes in, drains out through the perimeter holes.
 It is a simple innovation that only took us many years to figure out.

 And here’s a brief primer on each type: